-- To issue the correct demand to the right person/business at the right property at the right time; - Take appropriate action to maximise recovery of Debt; - To maximise council tax reduction take up.
+- To issue the correct demand to the right person/business at the right property at the right time - Take appropriate action to maximise recovery of Debt - To maximise council tax reduction take up.

-This framework compliments the Corporate One Powys Plan by offering to the customer the following:
+This framework has regard to both the Corporate vision 2025 and to the council tax protocol for Wales, by offering the customer and residents the following:

-- Inform people of their entitlement to Council Tax Exemptions and Discounts - Inform businesses of their entitlement to Small Business Rates Relief, Charitable Relief and Hardship. - A willingness to work with customers when genuine difficulties are being experienced. - Arrangements made to spread repayment in genuine circumstances. - A willingness to exhaust the benefit system to establish entitlement to council tax reduction and housing benefit. - A prompt refund of credits of Council Tax and Business Rates. - A robust recovery programme for debtors who appear to deliberately delay, or refuse to pay debt owing.
+- Inform people of their entitlement to Council Tax Exemptions and Discounts - Inform businesses of their entitlement to Small Business Rates Relief, Charitable Relief and Hardship. - A willingness to work with customers when genuine difficulties are being experienced. - Arrangements made to spread repayment in genuine circumstances. - A willingness to exhaust the benefit system to establish entitlement to council tax reduction and housing benefit. - A prompt refund of credits of Council Tax and Business Rates. - A robust recovery programme for debtors who appear to deliberately delay or refuse to pay debt owing.